What is Poplin Fabric? All about poplin, cotton poplin and other fabric blends

 Poplin is a fabric with a sleek look, great for making dresses.

-Poplin has to be one of the most versatile fabrics, pairing a soft consistency with a durable, resistant fibre.
+Exactly what is poplin fabric?
+This material has to be one of the most versatile fabrics, pairing a soft consistency with a durable, resistant fibre.

+So what is poplin fabric?
 We also call Poplin fabric 'tabbinet'.
-We make this plain-weave fabric out of cotton with very fine horizontal “ribs,” or yarns.
+We make this plain-weave fabric out of cotton or a blend of cotton and polyester.
+It has very fine horizontal “ribs,” or threads.

 These yarns have a tight weave that allows the fabric to be strong and silky at the same time.
 No wonder we find poplin fabric literally everywhere!

 Poplin fabric features a canvas weave that gives it a light, very fine ribbed texture with a soft drape.
 At the same time, because of poplin’s weave, it is incredibly durable.
-So you can use it to make tops, trousers or lightweight coats.
+So you can use it to create tops, trousers or lightweight coats.
 This natural cotton material is your first choice to work with, as it’s a soft sewing fabric that performs impeccably in whatever design you’re going for.

-Since then, the fabric has grown in popularity.
+Introduced back in the 15th Century in Avignon, France, poplin derives from the word “papelaine,” which refers to the papal town of Avignon and an obsolete fabric with a similar weave.
+Since then, this fabric has grown in popularity.
 Manufacturers replaced silk and wool with pure cotton.
-Now it’s a staple of daywear and elegant outfits - you can’t go wrong with poplin.
+Now it’s a staple of day wear and elegant outfits - you can’t go wrong with sewing with poplin.

 What do we use poplin for?

 We have always used poplin for all occasions or purposes, because it’s so versatile.
 It combines durability and a sleek look, so it comes as no surprise it became the number one choice for women’s dresses.